 Introduction to the dispute resolution framework

 The Norwegian legal system is based on written statutory law, which constitutes the backbone of the legal framework.
-However, the text in the acts often leaves room for interpretation.
+However, the text in acts often leaves room for interpretation.
 Case law from the Supreme Court, with an interpretation of the written acts, is therefore also an important source of law.
 Preparatory works make up another important secondary source of law, carrying weight through shedding light on the rationale underpinning the statutes in force.

 The ordinary courts in Norway are generalist courts that hear all types of cases, both civil and criminal.
-The judges have different backgrounds: some are from the public sector such as ministries, the Attorney General or council solicitor, some from the prosecution authority and some are lawyers from private law firms.
+The judges have different backgrounds: some are from the public sector such as ministries, the Attorney General or council solicitor, some are from the prosecution authority, and some are lawyers from private law firms.

 The year in review